x-ploration-of-mars/x-stack/README.md

 ### Choose what you want

-A cli to let you choose great alternatives that better match your ambitious project requirements (tbd).
+A cli to let you choose great alternatives that better match your ambitious project requirements _(tbd)_.

 <br>

 # Introducing the 𝕏 stack

 - ⚡️ **Fullstack framework: Qwik**
-  - Build instantly interactive apps at any scale
   - Enjoy the best DX imaginable with server actions/loaders, typescript server/client RPC calls, Valibot validation, Middlewares, Image optimization, etc.
   - Make your app performant right from the start thanks to built-in Resumability, Lazy-loading ($), Signals-based Reactivity, and Edge Deployment
   - Use any library from other frameworks (React ✅; Svelte, Solid & Vue incoming)
 - ✨ **Components ~~library~~ collection: Shadcn/ui (TailwindCSS w/ headless components)**
   > ⚠️ Since some shadcn components must be imported with qwikify$, this is the hardest piece to use with Qwik atm.
 I have already started porting a few components and will spend most of my time on this before I can confidently release v1.
-  - Own your components and create your own design system to match your brand requirements
+  - Own your components and create your own design system to match your own brand requirements
   - Copy/Paste UI templates to speed up your scaffolding
   - Customize your sections and components easily with Tailwind utility classes
   - Bring in your favorite icon library: Lucide, HeroIcons, Font Awesome, etc.
   - Ship less CSS with Tailwind's JIT (just in time) engine
-  - Integrate your components with StoryBook
+  - Integrate your components with StoryBook _(tbd)_
 - 🔐 **Auth: Auth.js**
-  - 100% free - no sneaky "free now, pay later"
+  - Enjoy a 100% free auth solution
-  - Easily implement social and Otp login
+  - Easily implement social and OTP login
-  - RBAC/ABAC support with custom user properties
+  - RBAC/ABAC support with custom user properties _(tbd)_
-  - Choose between Database or JWT sessions
+  - Choose between Database or JWT sessions _(tbd)_
+  - Own your auth backend and improve query performance
 - 🦺 **API architecture: Server actions/loaders**
   - Never break your app again with end-to-end type safety
-  - Query your backend even when you don't remember it with Intellisense/Auto-complete
-  - Validate Client requests with Zod
+  - Handle Form validation with Valibot and modular-form
-  - Rate limit your requests with Upstash’s serverless Redis
+  - Rate limit your requests with Upstash’s serverless Redis _(tbd)_
 - 💪 **Database platform: Planetscale**
-  - It's cheap
-  - It scales like no other database
+  - Scale to planet scale
+  - Don't worry about costs
   - Branch your database like you branch your code
   - Organize your migrations with deploy requests
   - Seamlessly deploy and revert schema changes with no downtime